bootkernel/golang/README.md

 # golang
 I'm new to go, I've heard a lot about it, I'll document the process and keep putting small programs written in go as I progress.
+I'm planning to contribute to Kubernetes, since, Kubernetes is written in go, I've to learn go.

 <b> Features: </b> Statically typed, compiled language